-Activity intolerance is a nursing diagnosis that is defined by NANDA as a state in which an individual has insufficient physiological or psychological energy to endure or complete necessary or desired daily activities.
+Activity intolerance is a nursing diagnosis defined by NANDA.
+It’s a state in which an individual has insufficient physiological or psychological energy to endure or complete necessary or desired daily activities.

-Activity intolerance may also be caused by age related conditions, especially among elderly patients.
+Finally, activity intolerance may result from age-related conditions, especially among elderly patients.

-Here is a list of some factors that may be related to activity intolerance:
+Here is a list of factors that may be related to activity intolerance:

 - Sedentary lifestyle / deconditioned state

 - Extended bed rest / muscular decline/ immobility